joyfab/rp2040suntracker/README.md

 AT24C256 eeprom : https://github.com/dantudose/AT24C256

+Update to GPS tracker: https://github.com/mikalhart/TinyGPSPlus

-firth set your Latitude and Longitude end on line 214 of RP2040zSunTracker.ino file.
+for RTC firth set your Latitude and Longitude end on line 214 of RP2040zSunTracker.ino file.
 Then, all other set can be via BLE.

+for GPS, nothing to do

 PicozSuntracker Board v1.2: